Andor has carved out a distinctive place in Star Wars by refusing easy grandeur.

 That puts this episode in direct conversation with Episode 4, “Ever Been to Ghorman?”, where the series first tightened its grip on the planet’s occupied atmosphere.
 That chapter turned Ghorman into a cultural battleground.
 Episode 5 goes further and turns it into a trap.
 Cassian is now walking inside a movement that wants liberation, but has not yet learned how deeply the Empire has already mapped its weaknesses.

 His delivery of the code crystal to Rylanz deepens his role in that fragile ecosystem, but the more revealing moment is his advice.
 He tells them, in effect, not to perform rebellion too loudly.
-That warning lands as practical tradecraft, but it also carries the moral memory of Ferrix, Aldhani, Narkina 5, and every lesson Cassian has absorbed since Episode 1, “One Year Later”, Episode 2, “Sagrona Teema”, and Episode 3, “Harvest”.
-Cassian is no longer just surviving history.
+That warning lands as practical tradecraft, and it also carries the moral memory of Ferrix, Aldhani, Narkina 5, and every lesson Cassian has absorbed since Episode 1, “One Year Later”, Episode 2, “Sagrona Teema”, and Episode 3, “Harvest”.
+Cassian is no longer only surviving history.
 He is starting to teach others how to survive it too.

 Dedra, as ever, understands exactly how to use that weakness.
 She does not need to adore Syril.
 She only needs to recognize that his ambition and insecurity make him predictable.
 Their dynamic remains one of the show’s sharpest studies in power.
 Syril thinks he is climbing.
 The audience can see he is being handled.